Best Sniper Rifles

 For the Marine Corps and Army, the ability to swap between 338 Lapua Magnum, .300 Winchester magnum, and the classic 7.62 NATO makes the MRAD missionally and logistically adaptable.
 Snipers will be armed with a single rifle that could be used in a multitude of missions around the world.

-The MRAD uses a bolt action design paired with an extremely modern chassis system.
+The MRAD uses a bolt action rifle design paired with an extremely modern chassis system.
 This accommodates a wide variety of optics, including thermal and night vision clip-ons that sit in front of your traditional rifle optic.
 Users can outfit an MRAD with every possible gizmo and gadget to make it a modern tactical sniper rifle.
 From high-powered IR lasers to simple bipods, the MRAD can accept it all.

 On the opposite side, the user-adjustable stock allows for maximum comfort and compatibility with various shooter sizes.
 An adjustable cheek rest allows the user to choose between different height mounts and different optic types.